World Archaeology 2 obtained.

 Bi-weekly group discussions.

-- 3 Assignments (one in every two weeks).
+- Three assignments (one in every two weeks).

 All assessment deadlines (exams, retakes, paper deadlines etc.) can be found in MyTimetable.